Oliver-Lewington/asset-manager/README.md

 ## **Overview**

-The Eviden Asset Manager is built using Django, following Agile methodologies to ensure robust and iterative development.
+This Asset Manager is built using Django, following Agile methodologies to ensure robust and iterative development.
 This application caters to companies needing seamless management of IT assets and tracking their allocation to users.

 ## **Installation**